 Shipping, Returns and Refunds

-Live plants are shipped Monday through Thursday for all west coast orders.
-For all remaining states, live plants will only be shipped Monday through Wednesday to ensure they arrive at your doorstep 100% healthy.
+Live plants are shipped Monday - Friday for all west coast orders.
+For all remaining states, live plants will only be shipped Monday through Wednesday and Friday to ensure they arrive at your doorstep 100% healthy.

-Rimless aquariums will be shipped throughout the week via UPS Ground.
+Rimless aquariums will be shipped throughout the week via UPS or Fedex Ground.
 For more information, please visit our FAQ page.

 Hard goods can be returned up to 14 days after receipt of purchase.
 Buyer is responsible for return shipping.